tobiaszuercher/dart-ref-repo/README.md

 The call to createInstance() is in [json_converters.dart](https://github.com/ServiceStack/servicestack-dart/blob/master/lib/json_converters.dart#L257) where typeInfo is null.

 We wrap retrieving lists in a PagedResult which leads to this problem.
-Using `ts-ref` works perfectly fine with these dtos.
+Using `ts-ref` works perfectly fine in our other aurelia SPAs with these dtos.

 Backend:
 ```csharp